Bias in hiring: 5 ways to detect and remove it

 TL;DR

 • Bias in hiring hides in everyday choices — sourcing, screening, interviews, and decisions.
-You can detect it, measure it, and remove it with structure.
+You can detect it, measure it, and remove it with structure and with data.

-• Standardise the first mile: clear, inclusive job descriptions, consistent assessment, and skills-first screens.
+• Standardise sourcing and screening: clear, inclusive job descriptions, consistent assessment, and skills-first screens.

-• Replace unstructured chats with structured interviews and behaviour anchors to reduce unconscious bias in hiring.
+• Replace unstructured screening with structured interviews and behaviour anchors to reduce unconscious bias in hiring.

 • Track pass-through rates by stage and demographic, then fix the exact step where gaps appear.